Meet the Team

 Executive Director laura@rightslv.org

-Laura joined us in March of 2023 to direct our Land Protection Program.
-Laura grew up in the Pacific Northwest and has lived in Maine, Wyoming, Oregon and New Zealand.
-She loves to travel and experience new places, cultures and food.
-She holds a B.S. in environmental education, a graduate diploma in viticulture and enology, and her previous career as a winemaker in the Willamette Valley led her full circle to pursuing her true passion of conservation.
-Working with wine growers and vineyards across the state gave Laura plenty of experience with agriculture and relationship building, and tending her own small acreage motivated her to help others conserve their land.
+Laura joined us in March 2023 to direct our Land Protection Program and stepped into the Executive Director role in summer 2024.
+Originally from the Pacific Northwest, she has lived in Maine, Wyoming, Oregon, and New Zealand.
+Laura holds a B.S. in environmental education, a graduate diploma in viticulture and enology, and a certificate in equitable community change.
+Her previous career as a winemaker in Oregon’s Willamette Valley led her full circle to her true passion: conservation.
+Working with wine growers across Oregon and Washington gave her hands-on experience with agriculture and small business operations, and managing her own small acreage inspired her to help others conserve their land.
+Laura brings leadership, project management skills, humor, and a knack for creative problem-solving.
+She loves a good spreadsheet and is dedicated to supporting landowners and partners.

-Laura loves the outdoors and enjoys skiing, hiking, camping, cooking and also curling up with a good book and glass of wine by the fire.
-She is excited to embark on a new career focusing on land and water conservation and collaboration in the San Luis Valley!
+When not working, Laura enjoys skiing, hiking, camping, cooking, and curling up with a sci-fi novel and a glass of wine.
+She’s excited to build on RiGHT’s success and advance land and water conservation in the San Luis Valley.

 Matthew Peterson

 Matt is an avid outdoorsman.
-He loves spending summers with his family fishing and hiking in the San Juans and other surrounding mountains.
+He loves spending summers with his family fishing and hiking in the San Juan and other surrounding mountains.
 His passion for gardening follows him back from the east coast as well, as his plant collection is always growing.
-Matt enjoys traveling and experiencing new places, cultures, and food.
-He is so excited to start this new journey working alongside valley residents in the stewardship of our natural spaces and precious waterways!
+Matt is so excited to start this new journey working alongside valley residents in the stewardship of our natural spaces and precious waterways!

 Board Members